VikasVMani/pli/pli.md

         RETURN a + b;
     END add;

-instruction:  Declare a table with index
+instruction:  Declare a table with index in PL/1.

 input: